eggplants/mice-behavior-tracking/README.md

 - A system that captures the movement of a mice
 - Real-time calculation from camera
-- output of the amount of movement of the center of gravity
+- Output of the amount of movement of the center of gravity
   - CSV(`displacement_of_mice,int(elapsed_sec/10),timestamp`)
   - AVI(color or monochrome)
 - Available on Python 3.9 or more
+- (Based on not machine learning but image processing)

 ## Binaries (Windows, Mac, Linux)